The Economist editorial stance

 Since its founding in 1843, the editorial stance of The Economist has been developed to further its founding purpose to "take part in a severe contest between intelligence, which presses forward, and an unworthy, timid ignorance obstructing our progress".
 First published by Scottish economist James Wilson to muster support for abolishing the British Corn Laws (1815–1846), a system of import tariffs, the weekly has made free trade a touchstone of their editorial stance.
 Its core stance has been summarized by The Guardian as a "trusted three-card trick of privatisation, deregulation and liberalisation".

 In 2009, The Economist website featured this note about its editorial stance: "What, besides free trade and free markets, does The Economist believe in?
 'It is to the Radicals that The Economist still likes to think of itself as belonging.
 The extreme centre is the paper's historical position.'
 That is as true today as when former Economist editor Geoffrey Crowther said it in 1955.
 The Economist considers itself the enemy of privilege, pomposity and predictability.
 It has backed conservatives such as Ronald Reagan and Margaret Thatcher.
 It has supported the Americans in Vietnam.
 But it has also endorsed Harold Wilson and Bill Clinton, and espoused a variety of liberal causes: opposing capital punishment from its earliest days, while favoring penal reform and decolonization, as well as—most recently—gun control and gay marriage."

-Great Famine
+Early years

-The newspaper opposed the provision of aid to the Irish during the Great Famine.
-The Economist argued for laissez-faire policies in which self-sufficiency, anti-protectionism and free trade, not food aid, were in the opinion of the paper the key to helping the Irish live through the famine which killed approximately one million people.
+In its early years under James Wilson the newspaper took a strong laissez-faire stance, opposing the provision of aid to the Irish during the Great Famine, proposing instead that self-sufficiency, anti-protectionism and free trade, not food aid, were the key to ending the famine, as well as opposing government regulation such as the Railway Regulation Act 1844 and the Factories Act 1847.